 Frequent flyer programmes have been helping to wing us around the globe for more than 30 years.
 Now, airlines are switching their programmes from ‘miles travelled’ to ‘money spent’ in droves.
-All About Loyalty looks at three of the biggest airline Loyalty Programmes currently operating within Ireland and at how they are attempting to retain passengers.
+We look at three of the biggest airline Loyalty Programmes currently operating within Ireland and at how they are attempting to retain passengers.

 MILE HIGH CLUB